25 GMAT Test-Day Tips

 KEY FACT:

-16) Manage Your Time Properly on the GMAT
+Tip 17: Manage Your Time Properly on the GMAT

 A major component of earning a good GMAT score is savvy time-management.

 If you can’t answer a question in the allotted time, quickly eliminate any answers you can and take your best educated guess from the remaining answer choices.
+Mark the question for later review, but realize that you might not have enough time remaining in the section to review it later.
+Remember not to leave any question unanswered.

 TTP PRO TIP:

-17) Stay Engaged in the Moment – Compartmentalize – Focus
+Tip 18: Stay Engaged in the Moment

 Staying engaged in the moment is essential to your success.
 When you begin solving the first question on your test, don’t think about anything else but that problem.
 Don’t worry about the questions that lie ahead.
 Don’t worry about those final few formulas you couldn’t master.
 Certainly don’t worry about how other students in the room are doing.
 Just focus.
-Be in the moment; own it.
+Be in the moment.
+Own it.
 This is your time to shine.

 Similarly, as you begin each subsequent problem, don’t ever think back to earlier problems.
 Don’t think about anything but what you’re working on at that exact second in time.

-18) Don’t Try to Determine How Well You’re Doing While Taking the Test
+Tip 19: Don’t Try to Determine How Well You’re Doing While Taking the Test

 KEY FACT: